 - Crowded teeth make it difficult to chew and grind food.
 This can lead to stomach diseases such as reflux.
 Chewing function is also improved with orthodontic treatment.

 - Crowding makes teeth more vulnerable to breakage.
 Teeth which are fixed by orthodontic treatment are more resistant to cracking and fracture.

 It is a treatment method for children, who have crowding in their teeth, finger-sucking problem, use pacifier or feeding bottle, and for anyone, who have jaw deformity, closure problems in the lower and upper jaw and space between their teeth.

 How long does orthodontic treatment take?

 The duration of orthodontic treatment may vary from 6 months to 3 years.
 The duration of treatment varies according to the condition of each patient.
-After treatment, reinforcement is applied to prevent the teeth from returning to their previous positions.
+After treatment, reinforcement treatment is performed to prevent the teeth from returning to their previous positions.

 Orthodontic treatment process

 The first step of orthodontic treatment is examination.
 The orthodontist examines the mouth in detail and informs the patient about his condition.
-It gives detailed information about which treatments can be applied, duration of treatment and what should be expected from the treatment.
+The orthodontist gives detailed information about which treatments can be performed, duration of treatment and what should be expected from the treatment.

 At the planning stage, the orthodontist creates a treatment plan with measurement and analysis.
-A joint decision is made with the patient to determine which treatment will be applied.
+A co-decision is made with the patient to determine which treatment will be performed.